Nebraska's COVID-19 restrictions will ease ahead of Christmas; Lincoln restrictions remain in place

 Gov. Pete Ricketts announced Wednesday that a sustained decrease in COVID-19 hospitalizations in Nebraska has triggered a reduction in the state's coronavirus restrictions.

-The new "blue" rating was to become effective at 12:01 a.m. on Christmas Eve.
+The new "blue" rating was to become effective at 12:01 a.m.
+Thursday.

 Moving to "blue" on the state's rating scale allows more people for gatherings in a single room, increasing from 50% of capacity to 75% of capacity and in some cases changes requirements to guidance only.